damalialutfiani/Quizz-on-codecademy/Learn Python 3-Lesson3 Introduction to Lists.md

 Lesson 3 – **Introduction to Lists**

-1. Is the following list a valid Python list? mylist = [“Mount Everest”, 29029]
+1. Is the following list a valid Python list?

+        mylist = [“Mount Everest”, 29029]

--	No, lists can only contain one data type.
+    a.
+No, lists can only contain one data type.

--	**Yes, lists can contain multiple data types.**
+    b.  **Yes, lists can contain multiple data types.**

 2. How would you properly modify the list interview_line to replace “Ben” with “Sarah” interview_line = [“Jess”, “Noelle”, “Ben”, “Orlando”]